zhaorui-zhang/zhaorui-zhang.github.io/_pages/about.md

 Recent Highlight:
 ======

+- **6 May.
+2025**, Our paper "GlobaZip: An Interactive, Efficient Distributed Compression-as-a-Service Platform with Optimized Data Compression Techniques" was accepted by the [TPDS](https://www.computer.org/csdl/journal/td), *IEEE Transactions on Parallel and Distributed Systems, Special Section on New Tools and Techniques for the Distributed Computing Continuum (DCC)*.

 - **5 May.
 2025**, Our paper "Recursive Confidence Training for Pseudo-Labeling Calibration in Semi-Supervised Few-Shot Learning" was accepted by the [TIP](https://signalprocessingsociety.org/publications-resources/ieee-transactions-image-processing), *IEEE Transactions on Image Processing*.

 - **13 April.
 2025**, Our paper "FedCSpc: A Cross-Silo Federated Learning System with Error-Bounded Lossy Parameter Compression" was accepted by the [TPDS](https://www.computer.org/csdl/journal/td), *IEEE Transactions on Parallel and Distributed Systems*.